Experts worldwide report improvements to the beta version of Swiss Post’s e-voting system

 The findings of the e-voting system are classified in four severity categories (low, medium, high, critical).
 A description of the severity categories can be found on the e-voting community website.

 So far, several hundred people, including specialists from science as well as ethical hackers, have participated in Swiss Post’s community programme on e-voting.
 Swiss Post has received 111 reports, including three findings with high severity.
 Two of them were received before the start of the public bug bounty programme.
 Swiss Post’s e-voting team discovered a new finding in October thanks to the analysis of the Confederation’s independent experts.
 Swiss Post has proposed solutions for all three findings, and in one case has already implemented the correction in the system.
 No findings of the highest severity (critical) have been received yet.

 Swiss Post understands cyber security as a continuous participatory process.
 It is therefore pleased with the lively participation of specialists from around the world in its e-voting community programme.
 In this way, public scrutiny can have its full effect as a measure to keep the security of a system at the highest possible level at all times.
 Swiss Post corrects all serious findings before making its e-voting system available for use in the cantons.

-Below you will find a regularly updated description of all confirmed findings, the severity of which Swiss Post classifies as high or critical after a detailed technical analysis.
+In this blog post, you will find an overview of how public verifications are progressing and a regularly updated description of all confirmed findings, the severity of which Swiss Post classifies as high or critical after an in-depth technical analysis.